CIENCIA stands in solidarity with the Black Community.

-- A week-long intensive Summer Institute on evidence-based and culturally-relevant teaching
+- An intensive Summer Institute on inclusive and culturally-relevant teaching

 - A one-day Winter Summit for participating faculty to share their practices

-- Monthly pedagogy workshops during the academic year
+- Regular pedagogy workshops during the academic year

-- Teaching Square faculty learning communities during the academic year
+- Teaching Square and Curriculum Collaboration faculty learning communities during the academic year

 Projected outcomes after four years include:

-- Increase the use of evidence-based teaching strategies in gateway STEM courses, as measured using standardized classroom observation protocols
+- Increase the use of active-learning teaching strategies in gateway STEM courses, as measured using standardized classroom observation protocols

 - Increase the self-reported use of cooperative learning strategies, tools for formative feedback on student learning, and the promotion of inclusive classroom environments, based on annual faculty surveys

 - Decrease the non-pass (DFW) rate in STEM gateway courses, based on institutional records

 - Increase the retention rate of declared STEM majors after the first year, based on institutional records